 In Memory of Dmitry Petrov.
 An Incomplete Biography and Translation of His Work

-We publish an from Crimethinc.
+We publish an article from Crimethinc.

 On April 19, 2023, three anarchists were killed in battle near Bakhmut: an American named Cooper Andrews, an Irishman named Finbar Cafferkey, and a Russian named Dmitry Petrov, known to us until then as Ilya Leshy.
 People in our networks have shared undertakings with all three of these comrades over the years.

 No one in our collective believes that state militarism can bring about the world we desire to live in.
 We are internally divided over the issue of anarchists participating in military resistance to the Russian invasion of Ukraine.
 Some of us believe that serving in a state military formation can never advance the anarchist cause.
 Others believe that the decision to do so can only be understood in view of the brutal autocracy that prevails in Russia, in which committed anarchists like Dmitry had tried virtually every other approach.
 If we reject state militarism, it is an open question how else to respond to imperialist invasions—and we will be better equipped to approach that question if we understand the life trajectory of Russian anarchists like Dmitry.
-For a discussion of the complexities of formulating an anarchist anti-war strategy that does not effectively cede the field to state militarism, you could begin .
+For a discussion of the complexities of formulating an anarchist anti-war strategy that does not effectively cede the field to state militarism, you could begin here.

-Volodya Vagner , “I took this photo of Dmitry a spring day in 2018, as he showed me around the Moscow offices of the PKK’s representation in Russia.
-He’d been spending time there since the battle of in 2014, studying Kurmanji and organizing events about the revolution in Rojava… he struck me as kind and modest, a sharp thinker committed to putting his convictions into action.”
+Volodya Vagner writes, “I took this photo of Dmitry a spring day in 2018, as he showed me around the Moscow offices of the PKK’s representation in Russia.
+He’d been spending time there since the battle of Kobanê in 2014, studying Kurmanji and organizing events about the revolution in Rojava… he struck me as kind and modest, a sharp thinker committed to putting his convictions into action.”

 A Life in Combat

 According to one of our contacts in the Russian anarchist movement, Dmitry was an active participant in anarchist activities in Moscow starting when he was a teenager, as early as 2004.
-He became known to other comrades as Ekolog (“ecologist”) on account of his environmentalism, organizing against the construction of incinerators and for the defense of in Moscow.
+He became known to other comrades as Ekolog (“ecologist”) on account of his environmentalism, organizing against the construction of incinerators and for the defense of Bitsevski Park in Moscow.
 He also participated in Food Not Bombs, the anarchist MPST union (“Interprofessional Workers’ Union”), and a variety of other initiatives.

-While Dmitri was becoming more active in the anarchist movement, fascists and police were their against it.
+While Dmitri was becoming more active in the anarchist movement, fascists and police were escalating their violence against it.
 They had begun maiming and killing activists and journalists and even their lawyers; Fedor Filatov, Ilya Borodayenko, Timur Kacharava, and Anna Politkovskaya were only a few of the many casualties.
-In January 2009, the lawyer Stanislav Markelov and the journalist and anarchist eco-activist Anastasia Baburova were in downtown Moscow.
-The previous summer, Dmitry had Anastasia Baburova to defend Georgian refugees from Abkhazia who were staying in Yasnyi proezd in Moscow.
+In January 2009, the lawyer Stanislav Markelov and the journalist and anarchist eco-activist Anastasia Baburova were murdered in downtown Moscow.
+The previous summer, Dmitry had fought alongside Anastasia Baburova to defend Georgian refugees from Abkhazia who were staying in Yasnyi proezd in Moscow.

 The first anti-cop arson of a new generation of anarchist rebels took place on the night of February 19-20, 2009.
 The next day, a video was published on the internet on behalf of the group People’s Retribution, showing anonymous people throwing Molotov cocktails at police cars.
 “People’s Retribution” announced the destruction of two cars and called on “every self-respecting person… to stand up against the arbitrariness and despotism of the police, secret services, and bureaucracy.”

-One of the flashpoints of conflict around Moscow at that time was the Khimki forest, which anarchists and ecological activists were against corrupt officials and loggers and the fascists in their employ.
+One of the flashpoints of conflict around Moscow at that time was the Khimki forest, which anarchists and ecological activists were defending against corrupt officials and loggers and the fascists in their employ.
 On July 28, 2010, the fight over Khimki came to a head when hundreds of anarchists and anti-fascists marched on the local municipal offices in response to a fascist attack.
 We don’t know what Dmitry’s precise involvement in these events was.
-The anonymous we received from Russian anarchists seems to bear the work of a familiar hand; but in an , an anonymous representative of Black Blog denied that they had participated in the demonstration at the municipal offices.
+The anonymous report we received from Russian anarchists seems to bear the work of a familiar hand; but in an interview, an anonymous representative of Black Blog denied that they had participated in the demonstration at the municipal offices.

 Over the following months, the authorities detained and tortured over 500 anarchists and anti-fascists.
 Several were forced to flee the country.
 Nonetheless, this was not enough to suppress what was at that time a powerful movement.
-According to the aforementioned ,
+According to the aforementioned account,

 2009-2012 was the peak of anarchist resistance in the history of the post-Soviet region of Russia, Belarus, and Ukraine.
 Something happened almost every day, especially in the Moscow region, day and night.”